msndie/FWA/README.md

 # FWA
-This project is part of the Java branch in holygraph of School21.
+This project is a part of the Java branch in holygraph of School21.

 <details>
 <summary>Screenshots</summary>